 Bio

-I obtained my degree in biomedical imaging engineering in 2019 in France, specialized in artificial intelligence and brain imaging during my final-year project in Valparaíso (Chile), and subsequently completed my PhD at NeuroSpin (CEA Paris-Saclay).
-There, my project DeepStim, under the mentorship of Dr. Jarraya and Dr. Grigis, focused on modeling brain dynamics and their relationship to states of consciousness.
-I combined experimental data with computational models, producing findings published in top-tier peer-reviewed international conference proceedings such as MICCAI and ISBI.
-In September 2024, I joined the Neuroimaging & Brain Networks Lab at the University of Seville, where research focuses on changes in brain organization associated with psychiatric and neurodevelopmental disorders.
-My current work aims to develop robust, data-driven tools for classification and stratification in mental health.
-In particular, I model non-linear associations between diagnoses and brain biomarkers and capture interactions across brain structures using multivariate supervised learning and interpretable classifiers.
+I obtained my degree in biomedical engineering in 2019 in France, specialized in artificial intelligence and brain imaging during my final-year project in Valparaíso (Chile) where I worked on modelling of retinal neuron recordings using MEAs (microelectrode arrays), and subsequently completed my PhD at NeuroSpin (CEA Paris-Saclay).
+There, my project DeepStim , under the mentorship of Dr. Jarraya and Dr. Grigis, focused on modeling brain dynamics and their relationship to states of consciousness.
+I combined experimental data with computational models, and published some findings in international conference such as MICCAI and ISBI.

 Research interest